 2 Credit (.5 Lecture 1.5 Lab 0 Shop) 14 Hr/Wk (2 Hrs.
 Lecture 12 Hrs.
-Lab) 4 wks
+Lab) 4 wks.

 Students will have the opportunity to learn about varieties of petit fours and how to construct them.
 Macarons, cookies and simple petit fours are also a focus.
-Making jams, jellies and preserves with and without the use of commercial pectins will be discussed.
-As well as the proper methods of preservation through canning.
-Artisan breads will be covered including how to make sourdough starter and pre ferments.
+Jellies, jams and preserves and proper canning procedure will be discussed and as well as how to make them with and without commercial pectin.
+Artisan breads will be covered including how to make sourdough starter and preferments.